-"Operators:" Employees assigned 1) on a permanent to work in the Operations Division, and 2) to work regular shifts exceeding eight hours.
+"Operators:" Employees assigned on a permanent basis to work in the Operations Division and assigned to the Water Distribution Operator, Water Treatment Operator, or Senior Water Treatment Operator job position.

 "Exempt and Non-Exempt": All employees are non-exempt under the federal Fair Labor Standards Act ("FLSA"), including Project Managers in the Engineering department.
 Pursuant to the FLSA, Managerial employees, including the General Manager, Deputy General Manager, Executive Strategist, Managers, and Assistant Managers shall be paid on a salary basis and not accrue overtime.